flavorjones/mini_portile/README.md

 represents the operating system you're using (e.g. i686-linux, i386-mingw32, etc).

-Inside the platform folder, `MiniPortile` will store the artifacts that result from the compilation process.
+Inside the platform folder, `mini_portile2` will store the artifacts that result from the compilation process.
 The library is versioned so you can keep multiple versions around on disk without clobbering anything.